-Our vineyard is at an altitude of 900 metres, providing frosty winters and mild summers which is ideal for the production of high quality wine grapes.
+With an altitude of 900 metres, we have nice frosty winters and mild summers which is ideal for the production of high quality wine grapes.

 We prune the vines by hand and harvest the grapes by hand.
-Our vines are unirrigated, so they produce small quantities (usually less than four tonnes per hectare) of high quality grapes with intense flavours.
+Our vines receive a very small amount of irrigation, so they produce small quantities (usually less than four tonnes per hectare) of high quality grapes with intense flavours.

 We spread mulch under vines.
 This helps with soil health and structure and also means that the vines make better use of the rainfall that they rely upon.